Opening times

 Learn more

 This route covers 1,200 metres of the banks of the Gijou.
-We have chosen the two most easily accessible stretches, which are particularly well-suited to family fishing.
+We have chosen the two most easily accessible sections, which are particularly well suited to family fishing.

-In 1st fish category on the Gijou, 400 metres upstream from
+A Category 1 fishing stretch on the Gijou, 400 metres upstream

 of the Vabre municipal swimming pool: